 Don’t get too bogged down in the technical details; if you’d like to learn more, our introduction to Wi-Fi explains what this technojargon means.
 But all you really need to know is that any router made in the last decade or so is compatible.

 At a minimum, check that your router supports 802.11n Wi-Fi.
 If it does not, that would indicate it is very old and upgrading would be worthwhile to get better Wi-Fi speed.
 There could be security issues with older hardware, too.

 Our recommended Wi-Fi router specification for the PS5 and Xbox Series X/S is 802.11ac Wi-Fi and gigabit ethernet.
-Any fibre optic broadband deal purchased in the last year or two should meet this standard.
+Just about any fibre optic broadband deal purchased in the last year or two should include a router that meets this standard.

 The Playstation 5 does support the latest Wi-Fi 6 (802.11ax) standard, but fewer routers currently offer this feature.

 If you are buying your own router and looking to get more advanced and somewhat future-proof networking hardware then 802.11ax should be on the shopping list, but you won’t see any significant benefit over 802.11ac for gaming.